Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLECharacteristic.rst

 NA

-.. note :: If no permissions are set, the default permission is
+.. note :: If no permissions are set, the default permission is GATT_PERM_NONE.
+"BLECharacteristic.h" must be included to use the class function.
-    GATT_PERM_NONE

-    “BLECharacteristic.h” must be included to use the class function.

 **BLECharacteristic::getPermissions**
 -------------------------------------